Computer history - 2013

 All Things Digital was discontinued on December 31, 2013.

-In 2013, Acer, ASUS, and others announced they have no intentions of making any new versions of netbooks, officially killing the netbook computer.
+In 2013, Acer, ASUS, and others announced they had no intentions of making any new versions of netbooks, officially killing the netbook computer.

 Computer pioneer deaths in 2013